folias/stat545a-2013-hw06_lee-woo/README.md

 See the comments in [`01_filterReorder.R`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/01_filterReorder.R).

-A brief explanation on the figures are as follows.
+A brief explanation and some observations for the figures are as follows.

 - [`barchart_2012_AggregateUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/barchart_2012_AggregateUnempRate.png)